amoses12/Competencies/AMoses_Competencies.md

       Caching and session/application data

-- [ ] g.)
+- [x] g.)
 Scalability - Consider if it supports a large user base/data?
 Can this be deployed into web farms?

-- [ ] h.)
+- [x] h.)
 Usability - Put yourself in the shoes of a end-user and ascertain, if the user interface/API is easy to understand and use.
 If you are not convinced with the user interface design, then start discussing your ideas with the business analyst

 ##### Object-Oriented Analysis and Design (OOAD) Principles

-- [x] Single Responsibility Principle (SRS): Do not place more than one responsibility into a single class of function, refactor into separate classes and functions
+- [x] Single Responsibility Principle (SRS): Each class should only have one responsibility.
+Split multiple responsiblities into mutliple classes.

-- [x] Open Closed Principle: While adding new functionality, existing code should not be modified.
-New functionality should be written in new classes and functions
+- [x] Open Closed Principle: New functionality should be added with minimal changes to existing code.
+Write original code so functionality can be added easily in the future.

-- [x] Liskov substitutability principle: The child class should not change the behavior (meaning) of the parent class.
-The child classcan be used as a substitute for a base class.
+- [x] Liskov substitutability principle:  Any modification to a class should be written as a new class derived off of the old (base) class.
+That new class should not affect the behavior of the base (parent) class.
-      - Completed Interface Polygons class

-- [x] Interface segregation: Do not create lengthy interfaces, instead split them into smaller interfaces based on the functionality.
-The interface should not contain any dependencies (paramaters), which are not require for the expected functionality
+- [x] Interface segregation: Segregate interfaces into smaller interfaces.
+This allows the client to use only the interfaces it needs as opposed to forcing it to depend on parts of a lengthy interface it doesn't need.

-- [x] Dependency Injection: Do not hardcode the dependencies, instead inject them
+- [x] Dependency Injection: Do not hardcode the dependencies, instead inject them. ex, use functionality pieces such as plugins as opposed to hard coding that functionality into a solution.

 ### 6. GIT